o3de/o3de.org/content/docs/atom-guide/look-dev/vegetation-bending-tutorial.md

 3. Select **Atom Tools** > **Pass Viewer**.
 4. In the pop-up **PassTree View**, enable **Preview Attachment** and **Show Pass Attachments**.
 5. In the **PassTree**, find *MotionVectorPass* > *MeshMotionVectorPass* and select the line with `CameraMotion`.
-6. Look at your tree, and you should see the motion vectors, with the colors denoting the direction!
+6. Ensure you are viewing your tree.
+Note that you probably won't see much except black on the bottom left preview, because the motion vectors are very small because our tree only moves minimally.
+However, if you move the camera around or translate the tree quickly, you may see some motion vectors pop up.

+   You can also open `MeshMotionVectorVegetationBending.azsli` and scale `OUT.m_motion` in the pixel shader to ensure that the motion vectors' directions are working properly.

+This video shows the motion vectors when `OUT.m_motion` is scaled by `10000.0`.
 {{< video src="/images/atom-guide/vegetation-bending-tutorial/motionvectortree.mp4" autoplay="true" loop="true" muted="true" width="100%" info="Video of tree motion vector." >}}
-Note that in this video there is no detail bending.

-This tool is also helpful with debugging shaders and passes, so you can see the output of certain steps of different passes when you select them in the **PassTree**.
+The pass tree visualizer tool is also helpful with debugging shaders and passes, so you can see the output of certain steps of different passes when you select them in the **PassTree**.

 Congratulations!
 You are now done with this tutorial.